MarkD117/NexTech/README.md

 The NexTech site boasts a multi-page layout accessible via a top-mounted navigation bar.
 Developed using Bootstrap, the navigation bar underwent customizations tailored to the site's unique requirements.
 Featuring a sleek and responsive design, the navigation menu seamlessly adapts to both mobile and desktop layouts, complemented by a stylized logo for enhanced branding.

 Notably, certain navigation options dynamically adjust based on user authentication status.
 For instance, visitors who aren't logged in will encounter prompts to register or log in.
-In contrast, authenticated users gain access to additional features such as the ability to log out, manage drafts, and add projects.
+In contrast, authenticated users gain access to additional features such as the ability to log out, view a wishlist and their personal profile.
 Moreover, the 'Product Management' link remains exclusive to site administrators, ensuring restricted access solely for authorized personnel.

 - Desktop